sebitronik/midi-interface-yamaha-psr-e360/README.md

 * Midi in is not supported
 # Requirements
 * Yamaha PSR E360 Keyboard
-* Arduino Leonardo (recommended) or any other Arduino/ESP32 dev board with native (!)
-USB on board
+* Arduino Leonardo (recommended) or any other Arduino/ESP32 dev board with native USB HID functionality with 18 Digital Inputs
 * Some wire
 * Solder station
 * Microscope (recommended)